grafana/github-sync/README.md

 ## Usage

-Create a personal access token and add to repository's secret as `PAT`
+Create a Personal Access Token at your Github account settings ( [link](https://github.com/settings/tokens?type=beta) ) and add to the synced repository's secret as `PAT`.

+The Personal Access Token has to have permission over both repositories being synced, and it has to have the following permissions:

+* Contents: Read and write
+* Metadata: Read only

 ### GitHub Actions
 ```